kubesphere/website/content/en/docs/devops-user-guide/understand-and-manage-devops-projects/role-and-member-management.md

 ## Prerequisites

 At least one DevOps project has been created, such as `demo-devops`.
-Besides, you need an account of the `admin` role (e.g. `devops-admin`) at the DevOps project level.
+Besides, you need an account of the `admin` role (for example, `devops-admin`) at the DevOps project level.

 ## Built-in Roles